snackabra/snackabra-jslib/README.md

 project, please feel free to reach out to us at snackabra@gmail.com or snackabra@protonmail.com

-All of Snackabra is licensed under GPL-v3, see [GPL v3 license file](LICENSE.md) for details.
+Snackabra is licensed under GPL-v3, see [GPL v3 license file](LICENSE.md) for details.

-_Note: this module is under active development as we refactor the snackabra codebase; currently there's a lot of copy-pasted code in the various snackabra parts and that are intended to migrate to this shared library._
+_Note: this module is under active development_

 ## Usage in Node